cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 Before we start testing components let's make sure we everything we need.

 <alert type="info">

-If you are using <a href="https://vuejs.org/">Vue.js</a> click on the Vue tab of the code examples.
+If you are using [Vue.js](https://vuejs.org/) click on the Vue tab of the code examples.

 </alert>

 ### Prerequisites